phalcon-orphanage/docs/en/logger.md

 The messages are sent to the handlers in the order they were registered using the [first in first out][fifo] principle.

 ### Excluding adapters
-[Phalcon\Logger][L1] also offers the ability to exclude logging to one or more adapters when logging a message.
+[Phalcon\Logger][logger-logger] also offers the ability to exclude logging to one or more adapters when logging a message.
 This is particularly useful when in need to log a `manager` related message in the `manager` log but not in the `local` log without having to instantiate a new logger.

 ```php
 <?php